HeardLibrary/digital-scholarship/script/python/wg.md

 The beginners lessons generally cycle twice per semester.
 See the schedule below for session details.
 Advance registration and a Zoom login are required to attend the live working sessions.
 To register, go to the link at the schedule below.
 After registering, you will receive a confirmation email containing information about joining the meeting.

+The lessons are part of a learning paradigm called [CodeGraf](../../codegraf).
 Each lesson includes of a series of videos with a practice Jupyter notebook and homework assignments.
 The live Zoom working sessions are not class sessions.
 Rather, they provide an opportunity for participants to ask questions about the lesson videos and homework, or to work on the homework with assistance.
+To explore all of the lesson modules available in CodeGraf, visit the [landing page](../../codegraf).

 You are also welcome to work through the lessons on your own at any time (no registration required).